-1 MoAvailabl for download att the ACER website:
+1 The Congestion Income Distribution methodology is available for download at the ACER website: https://acer.europa.eu/Official_documents/Acts_of_the_Agency/Individual%20decisions/ACER%20D ecision%2007-2017%20on%20CIDM.pdf.

-https://acer.europa.eu/Official documents/Acts of the Agency/Individual%20dec isions/ACER%20Decision%2007-2017%20on%20CIDM.pdf

 Flow for FB is calculated using the CNEC PTDF's and net positions from FB market coupling.
 Flow for NTC is calculated using the same CNEC PTDF's but taking the net positions from NTC market coupling instead.
 This flow corresponds to the expected physical flow on the element with the given net position.